Economy, Public Revenue, Work and Family

 Marilyn Watkins joined EOI in 1999.
 She is a member of the Graduate Faculty and a Clinical Assistant Professor in the Department of Health Services at the UW, and has been appointed to the City of Seattle Gender Pay Equity Taskforce (2013-14), the Governor’s Commission on Transforming Washington’s Budget (2010), the Joint Legislative Taskforce on Family Leave Insurance (2007), and serves on the executive committee of Family Values @ Work Multi-State Consortium.
 Before joining EOI, Marilyn worked as a historical consultant for Northwest tribes and taught courses in Pacific Northwest and American women's history.
 She earned a B.A. in Social Studies at Harvard and Ph.D. in History at the University of Michigan.

 Retirement Security, Higher Education, Early Learning

 Aaron Keating holds a Master of Public Administration from the Evans School of Public Affairs at the University of Washington, and a B.A. in Music from Lewis and Clark College in Portland, OR.
-Before joining EOI, Aaron worked as Communications and Technology Manager for Port Jobs, Outreach Coordinator for the Center for Environmental Law and Policy, and Program Director at the YMCA of Tacoma-Kitsap County.
+Before joining EOI, Aaron worked as Communications and Technology Manager for Port Jobs, Outreach Coordinator for the Center for Environmental Law and Policy, and Program Director at the YMCA of Pierce and Kitsap Counties.